-One of the best things about the Woolly Bugger is that it can be tied in a number of different colors or sizes to match the forage in whichever waterway you want to fish.
-In other words, fly tying patterns like the Woolly Bugger can resemble large nymphs, baitfish, leeches, insects, crayfish, shrimp, or small crabs when stripped through the water.
-While the Woolly Bugger is most often used to catch trout in freshwater rivers and streams, it is such a versatile fly that it can even be used when saltwater fishing for red drum or seatrout.
+The best thing about Woolly Bugger flies is that they can be tied in several different colors or sizes to match the forage in whichever waterway you want to fish.
+In other words, tying patterns like the Woolly Bugger can resemble large nymphs, baitfish, leeches, insects, crayfish, shrimp, or small crabs when stripped through the water, which explains why Woolly Bugger flies are some of the most popular of all fly fishing flies.
+While the Woolly Bugger is most often used to catch trout in freshwater rivers and streams, it is such a versatile fly that even saltwater anglers have reported successfully fishing Woolly Buggers for red drum and seatrout.

-This particular fly is simple to tie with any basic starter kit of fly tying equipment.
-In fact, the traditional Woolly Bugger fly pattern is tied using a few basic fly tying materials and supplies.
+Woolly Bugger flies are simple to tie with any basic starter kit of fly tying equipment.
+In fact, according to Woolly Bugger fly tying instructions, the traditional Woolly Bugger fly pattern is tied using just five basic fly tying supplies.

 - Brown Thread